DivyanshiRaghuwanshi/chat-with-pdfs-chatbot/README.md

-# Chat-with-pdfs-chatbot
+# Chat-with-PDFs Chatbot 📄💬

 ## Introduction

-Chat with PDFs is a Python tool for querying multiple PDF documents.
-Ask questions about your PDFs in natural language, and using Large Language Models (LLMs), it can answer your questions from the content of your PDFs.
-Responses are limited to the PDFs you provide.
+Chat with PDFs is an interactive Python tool that allows you to query multiple PDF documents using natural language.
+Powered by Google’s Gemini LLM, it provides context-aware responses based only on your uploaded PDFs.

 ## How It Works

 The application follows these steps to provide responses to your questions:

 ### 1. PDF Loading:
-The app loads multiple PDF files and extracts their text.
+Uploads multiple PDFs and extracts their text using PyPDF2.

 ### 2. Text Chunking:
-Divides the text into smaller sections for better processing.
+Divides extracted text into smaller, manageable chunks for semantic search.

 ### 3. Language Model:
-Uses a Large Language Model to transforms text chunks into numerical representations for better understanding.
+Uses Google Generative AI embeddings (Gemini LLM) to convert text chunks into numerical representations.

 ### 4. Similarity Matching:
-Compares your question to the text chunks to find the closest matches.
+Compares your question with the text chunks to find the most relevant sections.

 ### 5. Response Generation:
-Generates a response based on the selected text chunks.
+Generates context-aware, detailed responses from the selected text chunks.

 ## Dependencies and Installation